 Start your walk at or near Pier 24, beneath the Bay Bridge, then walk northwest toward the Ferry Building and Pier 39.

-The Bay Bridge often suffers in comparison to the Golden Gate Bridge across the Bay, but it graces the span from San Francisco to Oakland most handsomely.
-The elegant eastern span is complete and is more beautiful since old bridge next to it was demolished.
-To older span closer to San Francisco is both bridge and artwork.
+The Bay Bridge once suffered in comparison to the Golden Gate Bridge across the Bay, but with the addition of an elegant eastern span and the western span turned into a piece of artwork, all that changed.
 The evening display called the Bay Lights is an artist's installation of twinkling LEDs that create a nearly hypnotic effect.
+To find out where to see them from, get all the details in the guide to the Bay Bridge and Bay Lights.

 Rincon Park: This small park is home to an outdoor sculpture that looks like a bow and arrow called Cupid's Span.
 It's located next to the fireboat pier, and when the boats vent their hoses, the arching water spray adds even more to admire.

-Pier 14: Dedicated to former Mayor Art Agnos, whose vision created today's revitalized waterfront, Pier 14 replaces the original pier built in the early 1900s, when 100,000 ferry passengers traveled through the nearby Ferry Building every day.
-It's the best place in town to get a view of the Bay Bridge.
+Pier 14: In the early 1900s, hundreds of thousands of ferry passengers traveled past Pier 14 to the nearby Ferry Building every day.
+Today, the rebuilt version is the best place in town to get a view of the Bay Bridge.

-Herb Caen Way… The sidewalk between Pier 1 to Pier 42 is named Herb Caen Way... in honor of Herb Caen, the Pulitzer Prize-winning columnist who wrote for the San Francisco Chronicle for more than 50 years.
-The three dots after the word "Way" are part of the name because of Caen's writing style, which included lots of - you guessed it - ...'s.
-Historical displays, poems and quotations are set into the sidewalk, all worth a moment to read.
-The glass blocks set into the sidewalk here are called the Embarcadero Ribbon, tying the wharf-front together with a continuous line of glass block surrounded by concrete walkway.
+Herb Caen Way...
+The sidewalk between Pier 1 to Pier 42 is named Herb Caen Way... in honor of Herb Caen, the Pulitzer Prize-winning columnist who wrote for the San Francisco Chronicle for more than 50 years.
+The three dots after the word "Way" are part of the name because of Caen's writing style, which included lots of - you guessed it - ...'s (otherwise knows as ellipses).
+Historical displays, poems, and quotations are set into the sidewalk, all worth looking down to find and taking a moment to read.
+The glass blocks set into the walkway are called the Embarcadero Ribbon, tying the wharf-front together with a continuous line of glass block surrounded by a concrete walkway.

-It Looked Like That???: Detour across The Embarcadero at Washington Street, where you'll find a display showing how the area looked before the 1989 earthquake damaged the old freeway beyond repair, setting off a chain of events that resulted in the ongoing improvements.
-You'll appreciate the waterfront's new look even more.
+It Looked Like That???: If you detour across The Embarcadero at Washington Street, to check out the display showing how the area looked before the 1989 when a towering freeway overshadowed the waterfront area, you'll appreciate today's waterfront even more.
+The 1989 earthquake damaged the unsightly roadway beyond repair, setting off a chain of events that resulted in the ongoing improvements.

 Pier 27: This pier houses San Francisco's cruise ship terminal.